Celebrating Sunday @ Home

 Choose someone to read the parish’s Prayers of the Faithful below or, even better, ask your household for whom and for what you should pray.

-That the Church always live out its mission of tending to those who suffer and in need.
+That the Church continually reach out to those in need of God’s love and invite them to share in the joy of Christ.
 We pray to the Lord...

 Say the Lord’s Prayer